yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * Blocking scripts at the bottom of the page are of lower priority than blocking scripts at the top of the page.
-* Async and defer scripts are of even lower priority
+* Async and defer scripts are of even lower priority.
-* Preloaded fonts get slightly lower priority than late-discovered fonts, to prevent them contending with render blocking resources.
+* Preloaded fonts get slightly lower priority than late-discovered fonts to prevent them contending with render blocking resources.

-The purpose of these heuristics is to try to infer the developer's intent from various existing signals: the location of the resource on the page, whether it is a blocking resource, etc.
+The purpose of these heuristics is to try to infer the developer's intent from various existing signals: the location of the resource on the page, whether it is a blocking resource, and so on.
-However, that approach has its limits, and it's hard for the developer to convey their real intent to the browser.
+However, such an approach has its limits, and it's hard for developers to convey their real intent to the browser.

-Which is why we need...
+Which is why we need…

 ## Priority Hints
 We've seen before that browsers assign different priorities to different resource types based on various heuristics.
-But as much as these heuristics have done well over the years to optimize content download, they are not accurate in all cases, and are based on indirect indications from the developer regarding which resources are most important for their site.
-The [Priority Hints][priority_hints] proposal is an attempt to make those developer indications explicit, and let the browser take action based on them.
+But as much as these heuristics have done well over the years to optimize content download, they are not always accurate, and are based on indirect indications from the developer regarding which resources are most important for their site.
+The [Priority Hints][priority_hints] proposal is an attempt to make those indications explicit, and let browsers take action based on them.

-The proposal aims for developers to include new "importance" attributes to various resource downloading HTML elements, which will indicate whether the resource's priority should be upgraded or downgraded.
+The proposal aims for developers to include new "importance" attributes to various resource-downloading HTML elements, which will indicate whether the resource's priority should be upgraded or downgraded.

-That would give browsers a clear signal on how to prioritize a resource vs. its counterparts, without binding them to direct developer instructions, which may not be accurate (e.g. a blocking script with "low" importance is still blocking layout, and therefore should not have its priority downgraded).
+That would clearly signal to browsers how to prioritize a resource against its counterparts, without binding them to direct developer instructions, which may not be accurate; for example, a blocking script with "low" importance attribute value is still blocking layout, and therefore should not have its priority downgraded.

-At the time of this writing, the proposal is to add an `importance` attribute on `<link>`, `<img>`, `<script>` and `<iframe>` elements, with possible values of `low` and `high`.
-The hints will enable developers to inform the browser about low priority resources (e.g. non-critical JS) as well as high priority ones (e.g. hero images).
+At the time of writing, the proposal is to add an `importance` attribute on `<link>`, `<img>`, `<script>` and `<iframe>` elements, with possible values of `low` and `high`.
+The hints will enable developers to inform the browser about low priority resources (such as non-critical JavaScript) as well as high-priority ones (like hero images).

 A similar parameter will also be added to the `fetch()` API options, enabling setting the hint on dynamically generated requests.